 We choose to make a crushed concrete driveway because it’s much much cheaper than what we would have paid for the common gravel driveway.

 But we never intended to live close to the road.
-Our land is rectangular and hilly, so we can go as far back as we would like to and not hear or see the road.
+The land is rectangular and hilly, so we can go as far back as we would like to and not hear or see the road.
 Or so we thought…

 When we set out to build a driveway (there wasn’t any access road to the land), we were shocked to find out how expensive it is to pave what we thought was a ‘simple’ gravel driveway.

-We spent over a $1000 for 50 ft of a driveway!
-At this point, we knew that if we wanted to build our house 2000 or 3000 ft from the road, we would have to come up with a serious amount of money.
+After spending that much, we knew that if we wanted to build our house 2,000 or 3,000 ft from the road, we would have to come up with a serious amount of money.

 This was easy when we redid the driveway at our house in town, it proved to be much harder to find a willing driver to dump on our land since it’s deep in the country.
 Not so close to job sites anymore.

 Paving companies will bring their waste — large blocks of concrete or asphalt — to those yards, the crusher will crush and mill the big blocks, and resell it as paving or filling material.

 A crusher can sell asphalt for $12 a ton one week and $9 the next because there might have been a large paving job around town, and they are now dealing with a huge amount of material that they need to get rid of.

 So when the price went down to $6 a ton for crushed concrete (compared at $18 a ton for gravel) we bought 100 tons.

-We didn’t pick it all up right away, most of it is still waiting for us at the crusher’s yard.
+We didn’t pick it all up right away, most of it was still waiting for us at the crusher’s yard.

-Luckily, the truck has a back bench, which is pretty much the reason we bought it, so I buckle the kids in their car seats, and off we go.
+Luckily, the truck has a back bench, which is pretty much the reason we bought it, so I buckled the kids in their car seats, and off we’d go.